DivanteLtd/magento2-pimcore-bridge/README.md

 ![Divante-logo](http://divante.co/logo-HG.png "Divante")

-We are a Software House from Europe, existing from 2008 and employing about 150 people.
-Our core competencies are built around Magento, Pimcore and bespoke software projects (we love Symfony3, Node.js, Angular, React, Vue.js).
-We specialize in sophisticated integration projects trying to connect hardcore IT with good product design and UX.
+Founded in 2008, Divante is an expert in providing top-notch eCommerce solutions and products for both B2B and B2C segments.
+By supporting our clients in sales growth, we define completely novel ideas, implement the latest technologies, and deliver an unprecedented user experience.

+We work with industry leaders, like T-Mobile, Continental, and 3M, who perceive technology as their key component to success.

+Our team of 170+ in-house experts from various fields includes 30+ certified Magento developers, 30+ Pimcore developers, JS developers (Vue, Angular, React), product designers, analysts, project managers & testers.

+As a digital pioneer and strategic partner, our core competencies are focused on the enterprise open source software ecosystem and customized software solutions (we love Pimcore, Magento, Symfony3, Node.js, Angular, React, Vue.js and many others).
+We offer innovative solutions for eCommerce system and support ERP, PIM, and CRM solutions- to list just a few.

-We work for Clients like INTERSPORT, ING, Odlo, Onderdelenwinkel and CDP, the company that produced The Witcher game.
-We develop two projects: [Open Loyalty](http://www.openloyalty.io/ "Open Loyalty") - an open source loyalty program and [Vue.js Storefront](https://github.com/DivanteLtd/vue-storefront "Vue.js Storefront").
+In Divante we trust in cooperation, that's why we contribute to open source products and create our own products like [Open Loyalty](http://www.openloyalty.io/ "Open Loyalty") and [Vue.js Storefront](https://github.com/DivanteLtd/vue-storefront "Vue.js Storefront").

+OUR SERVICES

+* **VueJs, Angular, React**
+* **Microservices for eCommerce**
+* **Magento Development**
+* **Pimcore Development**
+* **OroCommerce Development**
+* **Frontend development for: PrestaShop, Shopware, SAP hybris, Shopify**
+* **Integrations**

 We are part of the OEX Group which is listed on the Warsaw Stock Exchange.
 Our annual revenue has been growing at a minimum of about 30% year on year.